They detect a mysterious radio burst in space that pulsates like a heartbeat

 (CNN) — Astronomers have detected a mysterious radio burst in space with a distinctive pattern that resembles a heartbeat.

-Astronomers estimate that the signal comes from a galaxy about a billion light-years away, but the exact location and cause of the explosion is unknown.
+Astronomers estimate that the signal comes from a galaxy regarding a billion light-years away, but the exact location and cause of the explosion is unknown.
 A study detailing the findings was published Wednesday in the academic journal Nature.

 Fast radio bursts, or FRBs, are intense bursts of radio waves lasting milliseconds and of unknown origin.
 The first FRB was discovered in 2007, and since then hundreds of these fast cosmic flashes have been detected from various distant points of the universe.